Setup Twitch/YouTube Notifications

 These variables can be used in the message: {STREAMER} = Twitch Username {USER} = Discord Username {MENTION} = Discord Mention {TITLE} = Stream Title {GAME} = Game Name {URL} = Twitch URL {EVERYONE} = Mention @everyone {HERE} = Mention @here

-If you still need assistance, please join our Discord server.
+If you still need assistance, please join our Discord serverarrow-up-right.

 Last updated